DimaLeon2000/PyDeskMates/README.md

 </li>
 <li>Flipping (DONE): The following frames can be flipped either horizontally or vertically by adding either the "less-
 than" symbol (&lt;, 0x3C in hex) or the caret (^, 0x5E in hex), respectively.
 Introduced in the Maeka DeskMate.</li>
-<li>Random floating: This part will make the character float around at random in the region with set maximum horizontal
+<li>Random floating (DONE): This part will make the character float around at random in the region with set maximum
-and vertical speeds.
+horizontal and vertical speeds.
 It's useful if you don't feel like adding relative positioning to every frame.
-It is preceded by the section sign (&sect;, 0xA7) and values are separated by the forward slash (/), and the result would be like this: &sect;h/v.
+It is preceded by the section sign (&sect;, 0xA7) and values are separated by the forward slash (/), and the result would be like
+this: &sect;h/v.
 Introduced in the Johlee DeskMate.
-<li>Extra sprite (NOT YET): The parts are preceded by a single number sign (#) followed by symbols representing the
+<li>Extra sprite (DONE): The parts are preceded by a single number sign (#) followed by symbols representing the
-parameters (# for attaching to the parent sprite).
+parameters (# for attaching to the parent sprite, - for adding to the back of the current sprite).
 Introduced in Sugar-n-Spice.</li>
 <li>Loading external FAS file (DONE): the specific FAS file is loaded.
 The part (filename) is preceded by the underscore
 (_).
 Introduced in Sugar-n-Spice.